Di-Falco/code-review-3/README.md

 ## Description

-This is a webpage with two linked HTML files.
+This is a webpage with three linked HTML files.
 The home page features a text box asking for a positive integer input.
 When the user submits a valid input, the output box displays each number from 0 to the input value, but replaces some numbers as follows (listed by ascending priority):

 1. Any number containing a 1 is replaced with "Beep!"
 2. Any number containing a 2 is replaced with "Boop!"
 3. Any number containing a 3 is replaced with "Won't you be my neighbor?"

-The second HTML file is similar, except it takes the user's input and outputs the following information:
+The second HTML (primes) file is similar, except it takes the user's input and outputs the following information:

 * Whether or not the input is a prime number
 * The unique prime factorization of the number
 * A list of prime numbers up to and including the user input number

+The third HTML (binary) file takes a user input integer and returns the value in binary. the output is formatted into distinct sections that are each 4-digits long to improve readability.

 ## Setup/Installation Requirements